ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 -------------------------------------------------------------------------------------------

 ## Pseudopotentials
-As discussed in lectures, we use pseudopotentials to approximate the core potential.
+As will be discussed in lectures, pseudopotentialsare used to approximate the core potential.
+This reduces the computational load significantly as we only need to do self-consistent calculations for the remaining valence electrons.
 For each atomic species in your calculations, we need a pseudopotential file describing the approximation you want the DFT code to use for that species.

+To start this lab, copy the `/opt/MSE404-MM/docs/labs/lab03` to your `MSE404` directory.

-Let's look at a brief view of an input file for CO2:
+Let's look at a brief view of an example of a CO2 input file.

 !!! tip annotate "Tip: In-code annotations"
     Click (1) to see notes on the input tags.